ronnahshon/aggadah-shiurim-website/public/sefarim/darosh-darash-moshe-footnotes.md

 <br/>
 <br/>

 Alternatively, given that Nadav and Avihu were consumed by fire on the day the Mishkan was consecrated, their death occurred on the first of Nisan as well.
-Assigning the date of Moshe and Aharons' death sentence to the date of Nadav and Avihus' deaths thirty nine years earlier is very significant, for there is a very
+Assigning the date of Moshe and Aharons' death sentence to the date of Nadav and Avihus' deaths thirty nine years earlier is clearly very significant.
 <br/>
 <br/>